AbhijitPalve1506/Mental-Health-Chatbot/README.md

 ### Common Issues

 1. **"Cannot connect to backend server"**
-   - Ensure the FastAPI server is running (`python run_backend.py`)
+   - Ensure the FastAPI server is running
    - Check if port 8000 is available

 2. **"No answer generated"**
-   - Verify your Pinecone index contains data
+   - Verify your Pinecone index contains data (`check on pinecone.io`)
    - Check that your API keys are correct
    - Ensure the PDF was ingested successfully